rosell-dk/webp-express/README.txt

 ### Benefits
 - Much faster load time for images in browsers that supports webp.
 The converted images are typically *less than half the size* (for jpeg), while maintaining the same quality.
 Bear in mind that for most web sites, images are responsible for the largest part of the waiting time.
-- Better user experience (whether performance goes from terrible to bad, or from good to impressive, it is a benefit)
+- Better user experience (whether performance goes from terrible to bad, or from good to impressive, it is a benefit).
-- Better ranking in Google searches (performance is taken into account by Google)
+- Better ranking in Google searches (performance is taken into account by Google).
 - Less bandwidth consumption - makes a huge difference in the parts of the world where the internet is slow and costly (you know, ~80% of the world population lives under these circumstances).
-- Currently ~88% of all traffic, and ~86% of mobile browsing traffic are done with browsers supporting webp.
-With Apple finally on board (Safari 14.0), these numbers are bound to increase.
-Check current numbers on [caniuse.com](https://caniuse.com/webp)).
+- Currently ~94% of all traffic, and ~96% of mobile browsing traffic are done with browsers supporting webp.
+Check current numbers on [caniuse.com](https://caniuse.com/webp).
 - It's great for the environment too!
 Reducing network traffic reduces electricity consumption which reduces CO2 emissions.

 == Installation ==